 Pesto is a raw sauce originating from Genoa, Italy.
 It’s typically made from garlic, pine nuts, fresh basil leaves, salt, and olive oil, which are crushed together via mortar and pestle or, more modernly, in a food processor.
 It tastes fresh and bright, a little garlicky, and is deeply flavorful.

-We use it in my Crispy Gnocchi Chicken and Bacon Skillet, as a dip for crackers, stirred into cooked pasta and rice, dolloped into vegetable soups, as a sauce for homemade pizza, and even as a chicken marinade.
+We use it in my Crispy Gnocchi Chicken and Bacon Skillet, as a spread for panini, dip for crackers or flatbread, stirred into cooked pasta and rice, dolloped into vegetable soup, as a sauce for homemade pizza, and even as a chicken marinade.

 In short, we LOVE pesto!!
 But since pesto contains cheese, usually in the form of parmesan cheese or pecorino romano cheese, it’s not vegan / dairy free.
 Problem solved with this dairy-free pesto recipe.
 It truly is so, so good.